Managing Client Relationships

 There’s just one problem with that – and it’s a big one: Unlike previous generations, today’s young design professionals want to be involved with how projects are scoped and priced, and won’t “buy in” to delivery commitment if they aren’t.

-Older firm owners become quite frustrated by that, hence ask the questions posed above.
+Older firm owners become quite frustrated by that, and hence ask the questions posed above.

 “Every client communication, of every type, either builds or erodes client trust – it is never, ever, neutral.”